sybrew/the-seo-framework/readme.txt

 		* Comment pagination, via a forced `noindex` robots' meta tag.
 		* robots.txt, via a `X-Robots-Tag` header.
 			* Only when outputted via PHP.
 Web servers don't launch WordPress otherwise.
+	* Bulk editing is now possible, intuitively, via WordPress' native bulk-editor!
+		* You can now change the following SEO settings for all posts, pages, products, etc.:
+			* Indexing
+			* Link following
+			* Archiving
+		* Leave them as `&mdash; No Change &mdash;` to keep the value unchanged.
+		* Note that we can't assert the expected value of `Default`, because no two pages are be alike.
+	* Quick editing is now possible, also intuitively, via WordPress' native quick-editor!
+		* You can change the following SEO settings for everything public:
+			* Canonical URL
+			* Indexing
+			* Link following
+			* Archiving
+			* Redirecting
 	* Multidimensional selection for robots-meta on posts, pages, and terms.
 	* A new accessibility feature for the SEO Bar.
 You can now convert the characters to symbols to discern warnings more easily.
 	* After installing The SEO Framework, users who have `update_plugins` capabilities may now see a confirmation that the plugin's set up, and that there are installation instructions available.